 For Ultrarunners it could look like a double day and then a long run the next day, so it’s not technically 3 runs in the same day, but 3 runs that are all within 36 hours of each other.
 This is MUCH easier on the body than doing a 50 mile training run and yet still gives you a lot of adaptations from running while tired.

-All right I hope this helped you understand how to correctly do double run days and see if it’s right for you.
+If you’re considering running twice a day, I hope this helped you understand how to correctly do double run days and see if it’s right for you.

 - 11 Marathon Training Tips Everyone Needs to Know